ConduitNetwork/docs/integration_guides/Clouds/cloudbase-init.rst

 Windows Image with Cloudbase-Init
 -----------------------------------

-|morpheus| supports provisioning Windows images with Cloudbase-init to set user data, network setting and other data at boot time.
+|conduit| supports provisioning Windows images with Cloudbase-init to set user data, network setting and other data at boot time.
 The following is an example of how to prepare a Windows image with cloudbase-init and optionally sysprep it.

 Setup
 ^^^^^